 - Inform the relevant sectoral project management office of progress

-The Reform and Delivery Office (RDO) in the Department of Public Expenditure and Reform oversees implementation of this latest phase of public service reform.
+The Public Service Transformation Delivery team in the Department of Public Expenditure and Reform oversees implementation of this latest phase of public service reform.

 Our Public Service builds on previous progress with a citizen-centric approach that emphasises outcomes.
 This framework focuses on supporting sustainable and continuous improvement to build a stronger public service and deliver better quality services to the public.